Retaining legacy ERP systems can create a host of problems and challenges, stifling your business and compromising your success.

 It may seem superficial but a clunky ERP is no fun to use.

-If the software looks, feels and operates in a dated manner, especially when compared to the systems your employees are used to using in personal life, the experience is not going to be a positive one.
+If the software looks, feels and operates in a dated manner, especially compared to the systems your employees are used to using in personal life, the experience is not going to be a positive one.

 To keep morale high and frustration low, operational processes should be seamless rather than protracted.